Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - the above has an assignment of an array that grows depending on the variable, thus this reference type is O(n) - so O(n) space complexity

+### Logarithms

+- O(1), O(n), O(n²) are simple / common expressions
+- sometimes we have more complex, i.e. O(log n).
+- A log is an inverse of exponentiation
+  - log2(8) = 3  ... says: log to the power of base 2 times 8 equals 3
+    - essentially asking: 2 to what power will give us 8?
+2 x 2 x 2 = 8 (therefore the answer is 3)
+      - 2 to the power of 3 = 8
+    - log2 (value) = exponent ---> 2 to the power of exponent = value
+- because we care about the big picture, we'll just ignore the two and just write "log"
+  - log === log base 2

+- the logarithm of a number roughly measures the number of times you cna divide that number by 2 before you get a value thats less than or equal to one
+  - i.e. if our number is 8. we divide by 2, 4. divide by 2, 2. divide by 2, 1. so log(8) = 3

+- logarithm complexity:
+  - logarithm time complexity os great.
+O(log n) is only slightly more than O(1). better than O(n), O(nlog n) and O(n²).

+- certain searching algorithms have log time complexity
+- efficient sorting algorithms involve logs
+- recursion sometimes involves logarithmic space complexity

+===

+## Analyzing Performance of Arrays and Objects

+### The big O of objects

+- objects are unordered, key value pairs
+- work well when you don't need order
+- when you need fast access / insection / removal:
+  - insertion - O(1)
+  - removal - O(1)
+  - searching - O(n)
+  - access - O(1)
+- when you don't need ordering, objects are ideal!

+- big O of object methods:
+  - Object.keys - O(n)
+  - Object.values - O(n)
+  - Object.entries - O(n)
+  - hasOwnProperty - O(1)

+### Arrays

+- arrays are an ordered list
+-